wagtail/wagtail/docs/reference/contrib/forms/customisation.rst

 First, make the new field type available in the page editor by changing your ``FormField`` model.

-* Create a new set of choices which includes the original ``FORM_FIELD_CHOICES`` along with new field types you want to make avaialable.
+* Create a new set of choices which includes the original ``FORM_FIELD_CHOICES`` along with new field types you want to make available.
-* Each choice must contain a unique key and a human readable name of the field. eg. ``('slug', 'URL Slug')``
+* Each choice must contain a unique key and a human readable name of the field, e.g. ``('slug', 'URL Slug')``
 * Override the ``field_type`` field in your ``FormField`` model with ``choices`` attribute using these choices.
 * You will need to run ``./manage.py makemigrations`` and ``./manage.py migrate`` after this step.